mattcarlotta/nvda-fcontrl/README.md

 # nvda-fcontrl
-a gui python script that creates a modifiable 2D curve of [temp, speed] points that are used to control the fan speed of a Nvidia GPU within a Linux environment.
+a python script with a GUI that creates a modifiable 2D curve of [temp, speed] points that are used to control the fan speed of a Nvidia GPU within a Linux environment.

 ![nvfc.png](https://code.mattcarlotta.io/root/nvda-fcontrl/raw/master/nvfc.png)